bec-archer/SR80-Manuals/user-manual.md

 Each card shows:

-- **Status dot and label** — color-coded so you can see at a glance what stage the item is at (blue = just checked in, yellow = in progress, orange = tested)
+- **Status dot and label** — color-coded so you can see at a glance what stage the item is at (blue = checked in, yellow = in progress, orange = tested)
 - **Equipment type** (e.g., Cylinder, Pump, Hose)
 - **Customer name** and **job number**
 - **Assigned tech's name** — if someone has grabbed it